jrtgitbin/mayorgary.github.io/README.md

 # mayorgary.github.io

-This is a simple HTML5 game done in Construct 2 engine.
+This is a simple HTML5 game.